 At 34 weeks gestation the overall weight of the brain is only 65% percent of what it weighs at 40 weeks gestation (full term).
 Researcher suggest that a premature birth may disrupt the growth and maturation of the brain that is set to take place during the last few weeks of pregnancy.
 We also know that the more premature a baby is, the higher the risk of the child developing ADHD in later years.
 Babies born at 33 to 34 weeks were 40% as likely to develop ADHD as full term infants, while babies born between 29 to 32 weeks were 60% more likely to develop ADHD.

-But we also know that stress can lead to changes in arousal and attention (read more about the link between ADHD and stress in pregnancy here).
-Now think of some of the stressors that come with a premature birth: separation from the mother, bright lights and loud noises in the Neonatal ICU, sleep deprivation – and one could begin to understand how these factors could further contribute to the development of ADHD children who were born prematurely.
+And it is not only that there is a link between premature birth and ADHD.
+Because we also know that stress can lead to changes in arousal and attention (read more about the link between ADHD and stress in pregnancy here).
+Now think of some of the stressors that come with a premature birth.
+These may include separation from the mother, bright lights and loud noises in the Neonatal ICU and sleep deprivation to name a few.
+With taking this into consideration one could begin to understand how these factors could further contribute to the development of ADHD children who were born prematurely.